Lumbini is said to be official birthplace of Siddharth Gautama, otherwise known as Buddha.

 Hours: 9a – 9pm, daily

 Admission: 200 ruppees for foreign travelers and 15 rupees for SARC countries.
 Additional costs for video cameras and filming.

 Will you pilgrimage to Lumbini, the birthplace of Buddha?
-What Lumbini attractions do you want to see?
+What Lumbini attractions would you add to my Lumbini travel guide?